mathisGarberg/angular-folder-structure/modules.rst

 `~/src/app/module <https://github.com/mathisGarberg/angular-folder-structure/tree/master/src/app/module>`_

-The module directory contains a collection of modules which are each independent of each other.
+The modules directory contains a collection of modules which are each independent of each other.
 This allows Angular to load only the module it requires to display the request thereby saving bandwidth and speeding the entire application.